ShafiTek/ECS150-FS/REPORT.md

 for some unit tests like trying to unmount a disk while there are still open file descriptors, creating a file with too long of a filename and closing a file with an invalid file descriptor.
+Note: our 'disk.fs' contained a text file (size of 16,308 bytes).
+The commands `off_read` and `rewrite` in `fs_testsuite.c` are designed to operate on that particular text file.

 ## SOURCES
 1. https://www.gnu.org/software/libc/manual/